Table Of Content

 Basically, noindex tags are a set of instructions placed on websites coded to instruct search engines not to index a specific page.
 As a result, the page will not appear in the search results.

 It can be detrimental in the long run.
 How?
-If the search engine stops indexing your website for a longer period, Google may eventually stop crawling your page.
-Because, in this case, Google considers noindex tags as nofollow tags (when done for a longer period).
+If your website remains deindexed for a prolonged time, Google won’t consider your page worthy of scrolling anymore.
+Google’s default notion is that noindex tags are nofollow tags (when done for a longer period).
 Thus, if you want the page indexed later, search engines might not revisit it to check.

 So, how to avoid crawlability errors with noindex tags?